Roy Jones Jr.

-Roy Levesta Jones Jr. (born January 16, 1969) is an American former professional boxer who holds dual American and Russian citizenship.
-He competed in boxing from 1989 to 2018, and held multiple world championships in four weight classes, including titles at middleweight, super middleweight, light heavyweight, and heavyweight, and is the only boxer in history to start his professional career at light middleweight and go on to win a heavyweight title.
-As an amateur, he represented the United States at the 1988 Summer Olympics, winning a silver medal in the light middleweight division after one of the most controversial decisions in boxing history.
+Roy Levesta Jones Jr. (born January 16, 1969) is an American professional boxer.
+He has held multiple world championships in four weight classes, including middleweight, super middleweight, light heavyweight and heavyweight.
+As an amateur he represented the United States at the 1988 Summer Olympics, winning the light middleweight silver medal.

-Jones is considered by many to be one of the greatest boxers of all time, pound for pound, and left his mark in the sport's history when he won the WBA heavyweight title in 2003, becoming the first former middleweight champion to win a heavyweight title in 106 years.
-In 1999 he became the undisputed light heavyweight champion by unifying the WBA, WBC, and IBF titles.
-During his prime, Jones was known for possessing exceptional hand speed, athleticism, footwork, explosiveness, punching power, movement and reflexes.
+Jones is considered by many to be one of the greatest boxers of all time, pound for pound, and left his mark in the sport's history when he won the World Boxing Association (WBA) heavyweight title in 2003, becoming the first and only boxer to win the heavyweight title starting his career as a junior middleweight, and the first former middleweight champion to win a heavyweight title in 106 years.
+From 1999 to 2002 he held the undisputed championship at light heavyweight.

-As of February 2018, Jones holds the record for the most wins in unified light heavyweight title bouts in boxing history, at twelve.
-He is ranked by BoxRec as the 29th greatest pound-for-pound fighter of all time.
-The Ring magazine named Jones the Fighter of the Year in 1994, and the World Boxing Hall of Fame named him the Fighter of the Year for 2003.
-He is also a three-time winner of the Best Boxer ESPY Award (1996, 2000, and 2003).
-The Boxing Writers Association of America named him as the Fighter of the Decade for the 1990s.
+As of February 2018, Jones holds the record for the most wins in unified light heavyweight title bouts in boxing history, with twelve.
+He is the only fighter in CompuBox history to have his opponent not land a single punch for an entire round.
+The Ring magazine named him the Fighter of the Year in 1994 and the World Boxing Hall of Fame named him the Fighter of the Year in 2003.
+He is also a three-time winner of the Best Boxer ESPY Award (1996, 2000 and 2003).
+The Boxing Writers Association of America and The Sporting News named him as the Fighter of the Decade for the 1990s.

 Early life

 Roy Jones Jr. was born to a family with a boxing tradition.
-His father, Roy Jones Sr., a Vietnam war veteran who was awarded a Bronze Star for valor after he rescued another soldier.
+His father, Roy Jones Sr., was a Vietnam war veteran who was awarded a Bronze Star for valor after he rescued another soldier.
 Jones Sr. was a middleweight boxer as well.